grinnell-cs/csc151-images/_eboards/eboard01.md

   Ish.
 * I am traditionally bad at names+faces.
 I will be worse with masks.
 It will take me some time to learn your names.
-* My family is ill.
+* I have some significant life issues at play.
 I may be absent at unexpected times (esp. during office hours).
 * More to come ....

 ### Upcoming activities